OpenLiberty/docs-playbook/README.md

 To verify the generated doc on draft, go to the [docs-generated repo draft branch](https://github.com/OpenLiberty/docs-generated/tree/draft) in a browser and find Chuck's most recent PR in the Git history.
 Look for a change in the PR, such as updates to a config element or a new feature page, and check the [docs draft site](https://docs-draft-openlibertyio.mybluemix.net/docs/latest/overview.html) to confirm that the changes are showing.

+### Updating the Open Liberty API and SPI documentation

+ The Open Liberty API and SPI documentation is updated with each 4-week release of the runtime.
+The navigation for the API and SPI sections of the docs is updated along with the generated docs.
+However, you must manually add the Javadoc API and SPI files to the staging branch of the docs-javadoc repository so that when the navigation builds on the staging site, the files are available for review and verification.
+For more information, see [Open Liberty Javadoc](https://github.com/OpenLiberty/docs-javadoc/).

+### Preparing the generated doc for publication

 Once you have verified the generated doc on the draft site, open a PR from `draft` to `staging` in the docs-generated repo and get it reviewed and merged.
 Once youy verify the generated doc on the `staging` site, open a PR from `staging` to `vNext` in the docs-generated repo.
 Get the PR reviewed and merge it in.

 ## Publishing the docs and preparing for the next release